User Tools

 Realtors:

 Realtors on the other side are a subset of Realtors who belong to the National Association of Realtors.
-To become Realtor agents must obtain a Real Estate License and adhere to a strict Code of Ethics set forth by the NAR.
+To become a Realtor, agents must not only obtain a real estate license, but also adhere to a strict code of ethics set by the NAR.

 Real estate agents must be licensed to carry out real estate transactions.
 Realtors, however, are held to a higher standard of professionalism.